yossefemara7/eeg_ml_pipeline/README.md

 ---

 ## **Acknowledgments**
-This package was developed as part of a BCI Initiative to classify EEG data efficiently and effectively.
+This package was developed as part of research initiatives to classify EEG data efficiently and effectively.